DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Beating the gargoyle in such cool way, you're definitely not some amateur or outsider.
 By all means you're welcome.
-I'm really surprised that Kay is so string."
+I'm really surprised that Kai is so string."

 "..."